Skip to content

 Adoption followed.

-The strategy didn’t change.
+The strategy did not change.

 But the framing did.